 He also worked as an executive assistant to Mark Burley (Executive Producer, Showtime’s Weeds) and Scott Hornbacher (Executive Producer, AMC’s Mad Men).
 One of them has a penis that tastes like bubblegum, and both jobs taught James how to build stories from the ground up, something that’s served him well with his own projects.

 James writes for television, aiming for strong character-driven stories with a supernatural or sci-fi flair.
-His first pilot that anyone cared about — BLOOD DRIVE — was picked up to series by the Syfy Channel and will air in early 2017.
-When it’s canceled he has a very clever cover letter ready to submit to Starbucks.
+His first pilot that anyone cared about — BLOOD DRIVE — was picked up to series by the Syfy Channel and aired from June to September in 2017, before being cancelled.
+But don’t worry about him, he has a very clever cover letter ready to submit to Starbucks.